-Time lapse Protocols are created when the New button is clicked.
+Time lapse Protocols are created when the "New" button is clicked.
 The following settings are captured upon creation:

--Channels which have their Acquire box checked will be used with their corresponding Illumination, Gain, and Exposure settings as well as their False color, Saved Focus and Autofocus enable settings.

--The acquisition Interval and Duration.

--The Z-stack settings under Objective Control if Enable Z-stack is checked.
+- -Channels which have their Acquire box checked will be used with their corresponding Illumination, Gain, and Exposure settings as well as their, False color, Saved Focus and Autofocus enable settings. - -The acquisition Interval and Duration. - -Tiling dimensions. - -The Z-stack settings under Objective Control if Enable Z-stack is checked.

 The Protocol will create the number of Steps based on the number of images taken.
 You may sequence through the Steps with the arrow keys.
 Each individual Step in a Protocol can be edited.
-Each step can have its image parameters, and focus edited, including deleting the step entirely.
+Each step can have its image parameters, focus settings changed, and XY location adjusted.
 You must click Change to have the new settings updated for that Step.
+Steps can be Deleted.
 Scan and Autofocus All Steps will automatically perform an autofocus on each Step and set each Step's focus to the result.
 This cannot be undone.